joemoose/dungeoneers.d20/docs/appendix-a-reference.md

 - If HP is reduced to ***exactly*** **zero** in a single attack, receive a **Scar**.
 - Once HP is zero, take damage directly to STR or DEX.
-- After taking STR or DEX damage, make the respective attribute save.
+- After taking STR or DEX damage, make the respective attribute save to avoid critical damage.
 On failure, take a *Wounded* constraint and become incapacitated.
 - If STR or DEX is reduced to **zero**, you **die**.

 ## Healing